apitoolkit/apitoolkit-landing/docs/sdks/java/springboot/index.md

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-The Spring Boot SDK provides the `ObserveRequest` class for monitoring outgoing requests using the Apache HTTP client.
-First, you will create an instance of the `ObserveRequest` class (you can also pass optional parameters to redact headers and request/response body).
-Then use the `observingClient` to create a new HTTP client, passing in the current request context and an optional path pattern if the route has dynamic parameters.
-Here's an example of outgoing requests configuration with this SDK:
+The Springboot SDK provides the `ObserveRequest` class for monitoring outgoing requests using the Apache HTTP client.
+First, you will create an instance of the class, then use the instance to create a new HTTP client, passing in the current `request` context and an optional `url_path` (for URLs with path parameters), like so:

 ```java
 package com.example.demo;